Areas of study include:

 Updated November 2019

-Minimum grade B in GCSE Physics (or double award Science) Maths and English.
+Minimum grade B in GCSE Physics (or double award Science) Maths (higher tier) and English.
 Grades C may be considered upon interview.

 Physics expands the range of knowledge beyond GCSE via the following modules: